JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **George Washington had teeth made out of hippopotamus ivory**.
+And here is a just a random fact -  **Kite flying is a professional sport in Thailand**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)